 1in6 Some researchers say that one in six men experienced unwanted sexual conduct before the age of 18—and 1in6 provides resources for those men and their families, including an online hotline as well as a questionnaire focused on helping men sort out their experiences.

 FORGE This national trans anti-violence organization provides services to transgender, gender-nonconforming, and gender non-binary sexual assault victims and their family and friends.
 It offers training and assistance for those who work with sexual assault survivors, as well as connects victims with therapists in their area.
-It also runs a listserv, where victims and their supporters can share their stories.

 The Network/La Red This organization’s mission is to end partner abuse in LGBT, BDSM, and polyamorous communities.
 It has created manuals on how to identify partner abuse—especially how to distinguish consensual BDSM behavior from abuse—and provides advocate information, hotlines, and even free short-term housing in the Boston area for victims.